The Shadows: 1960s

 The Shadows were also becoming a popular band in their own right and in 1960, "Apache", an instrumental by Jerry Lordan, topped the UK charts for five weeks.
 Further hits followed, including the number ones "Kon Tiki" and "Wonderful Land", another Lordan composition with orchestral backing and even for eight weeks at number 1.
 The Shadows played on further hits as Richard's band.

 In October 1961, drummer Tony Meehan left to be a music producer at Decca Records.
 He was replaced by Brian Bennett.
 In April 1962, Jet Harris was replaced by Brian "Licorice" Locking.
 Bennett and Locking were friends from the 2I's who had been in Marty Wilde's backing group, the Wildcats, who recorded instrumentals as the Krew Kats.
 This Shadows line-up released seven hit singles, two of which, "Dance On!" and "Foot Tapper", topped the charts.
 In October 1963, Locking left to spend more time as a Jehovah's Witness.

 Meanwhile, Harris and Meehan teamed up at Decca as an eponymous duo to record another Lordan instrumental, "Diamonds".
 It rose to UK no. 1 in January 1963.
 Two further hits, "Scarlett O'Hara" (also by Lordan) and "Applejack", followed in the same year.
 On the Lordan tunes, Harris played lead using a six-stringed Fender Bass VI.
-During 1963, ironically the ex-Shadows were competing in the charts with their former bandmates.
-It is perhaps also worth noting that Jet Harris also acquired himself a Burns guitar, only this time it was a Barracuda Bass.
+During 1963, the two ex-Shadows were competing in the charts with their former bandmates.
+Jet Harris acquired a Burns guitar, a Barracuda bass.

 The Shadows, meanwhile, had issued a run of 13 consecutive top 10 UK hits from 1960 through 1963.
 The Shadows had met John Rostill on tour with other bands and had been impressed by his playing, and so in autumn 1963 they invited him to join as Locking's replacement.
 This final and longest-lasting line-up was the most innovative as they tried different guitars and developed a wider range of styles and higher musicianship.
 They produced albums but the chart positions of singles began to ease.
 The line-up still had ten hits, the first and most successful of which was "The Rise and Fall of Flingel Bunt".
 Beginning in 1965, the group also started issuing vocal numbers as singles, usually alternating a vocal A-side with an instrumental A-side.
 The vocal songs "Mary Anne", "Don't Make My Baby Blue", and "I Met A Girl" all made the UK top 30, and "The Dreams I Dream" peaked at number 42.
 Instrumental numbers also continued to chart, including "Genie with the Light Brown Lamp", "Stingray", "The War Lord", "A Place in the Sun" and "Maroc 7", all top 30 hits.